-Having the best thermometer of 2023 to hand means you can quickly, easily and accurately check your body temperature.
+Having the best thermometer to hand means you can quickly, easily and accurately check your body temperature.
 With many illnesses floating around at any given time, owning a thermometer is a great way to determine if you or your family just need settling down with a blanket in front of the TV or a visit to your GP.

 The best thermometers are probably most used to check for a fever, but beyond that, there are a range of options with different capabilities, from contactless thermometers that don't require skin contact, to app-connected smart thermometers with advanced tracking capabilities.
 While today's best fitness trackers will accurately monitor most of your vital stats, for a quick, reliable body temperature reading, your best bet is to invest in a thermometer.